Madison Health holiday events begin Thursday

 The fundraiser will take place during Madison Health’s Holiday Open House event on Thursday, Nov.
 30 at 5:30 p.m.

-Participants in the Lights of Love Ceremony can honor a loved one by purchasing a lighted sign to be set among the display of illuminated pine trees lining the hospital’s front lawn, or through purchasing one of the myriad twinkling lights festooning the colossal spruce tree.
+Participants in the Lights of Love Ceremony can honor a loved one by purchasing a lighted sign to be set at the Park Avenue Medical Building, or through purchasing one of the myriad twinkling lights among the newly planted trees.

 Options range from $10 for a single light to $100 for a lighted sign.

-Note: EDITOR’S NOTE: Because some incorrect information appeared in this article Tuesday, we are re-running it today.